1. Install a stable distribution.

 This is one of those things that just doesn't make any sense.
 Companies/communities put a lot of effort into building a distribution and then ship with ugly icons from the '90s and system fonts which plain sucks.
 WTF?
 The moment I change the system font to Ubuntu (By far the biggest contribution by Canonical) and the icon set to faenza (with my own custom additions), people go "wow, that's awesome!".
 It completely changes the look and feel of the system.
 Why don't companies' "get it"?
 Why don't they do it?
 Is it so hard for a company like redhat to hire a designer and make the OS visually pleasing?

 3. And finally, giving a tour of the system, and explaining how things work in this side of the universe.

-User Interfaces should be developed "for humans" and improved upon by studying how people use it and what they want to do.
+User Interfaces are developed "for humans" and should be improved upon by studying how people use it and what they use it for.
 It shouldn't be just visual gimmick, especially with inconsistencies and a pain in the ass to use and tweak.

 Here is a small list of "real world data" of what people like: